Deformations of current Lie algebras. I. Small algebras in characteristic 2: Introduction

-In the subsequent papers we plan to extend these computations to all the cases appearing in Skryabin's theorem, i.e., when $S$ is either Zassenhaus or Hamiltonian algebra\footnote{ In characteristic $2$, unlike in ``big'' characteristics, there are two types of simple Hamiltonian algebras.
-As we do not deal with Hamiltonian algebras in this paper, we are not going into further details.}, and to obtain in this way a full description of simple Lie algebras having a Cartan subalgebra of toral rank $1$, what should be an important intermediate step in classification efforts.
+In the subsequent papers we plan to extend these computations to all the cases appearing in Skryabin's theorem, i.e., where $S$ is either Zassenhaus or Hamiltonian algebra\footnote{ In characteristic $2$, unlike in big characteristics, there are two types of simple Hamiltonian algebras, alternate and nonalternate, depending on the type of the differential $2$-form the algebra preserves; see \cite[\S 1.1.2]{blls} and references therein.
+The Hamiltonian algebras we are dealing with are of alternate type (denoted by $\mathfrak h_{\Pi}(n, \underline{N})$ in \cite{blls}).}, and to obtain in this way a full description of simple Lie algebras having a Cartan subalgebra of toral rank $1$, what should be an important intermediate step in classification efforts.
 However, the more or less direct computational approach of this paper will meet considerable difficulties if we will try to extend it to that generality.
 For example, as it will be clear from the discussion below, the second cohomology $\Homol^2(S,S)$ is involved, and the latter cohomology in the case of general Zassenhaus algebra in characteristic $2$ seems to be enormous (some relevant computations were made in 1980s by Askar Dzhumadil'daev, but no full account is available in the literature; and the case of Hamiltonian algebras appears to be even more cumbersome).
 Thus, different, more subtle, approaches will be needed.

 The contents of the paper are as follows.
 In the preliminary \S \ref{sec-prelim} we fix notation and recall the necessary notions (current algebras, various cohomology theories, etc.).
 In \S\S \ref{sec-h2-zass} and \ref{sec-h2-adj} we obtain results about the second cohomology with the coefficients in the trivial and adjoint module, respectively, of the current Lie algebra extended over the $3$-dimensional simple Lie algebra.
 In \S \ref{sec-plus-d} we glue these results together to compute the positive part of the second cohomology, and filtered deformations of the corresponding semisimple Lie algebra.
 In \S \ref{sec-fin} we apply the preceding results to derive the main result of the paper: there are no ``new'' simple Lie algebras of absolute toral rank $2$ and with Cartan subalgebra of toral rank $1$.
 This result will be used in the forthcoming classification of simple Lie algebras of absolute toral rank $2$.
 The last \S \ref{sec-15} contains a brief discussion of a family of $15$-dimensional simple Lie algebras appearing during the proof.